xu1211/saga-transaction-manager/README.md

 ---

+- Context

-- For long transactions that require storing shared variables, you can use the `SagaServiceWithContext` abstract class and `TmSequentialExecutionWithContext` to orchestrate the transactions.
+For long transactions that require storing shared variables, you can use the `SagaServiceWithContext` abstract class and `TmSequentialExecutionWithContext` to orchestrate the transactions.

 ```typescript
 import { SagaServiceWithContext } from 'saga-transaction-manager';